karthik-d/task-manager-cli-boilerplate/README.md

    > Priority denotes how important a task is, if it is a high priority task, it should be completed earlier.
 Priority is denoted using an integer, the lower the number, the higher the priority.

-   Here is an example file that has 2 items.
+   Here iMom_EAadhaar.pdfs an example file that has 2 items.

    ```
    1 Buy milk